meet-patel011/SportArena/README.md

-SportArena is a sports event management web application built using Django.
+SportArena(Sports Buddy) is a sports event management web application built using Django.
 It allows users to register, log in, create events, join events, manage profiles, and interact with other sports enthusiasts.
 The system ensures event capacity control, real-time participant tracking, and a dashboard for both players and organizers.

 Features: